segmentio/library-e2e-tester/README.md

 The tester is used as follows:

 ```
-./tester -segment-write-key='...' -runscope-token='...' -runscope-bucket='...' -path='...''
+./tester -segment-write-key='...' -webhook-auth-username='...' -webhook-bucket='...' -path='...'
 ```

-The tester will invoke the library CLI with some fixtures, and verify that events appeared in a Runscope connected webhook.
+The tester will invoke the library CLI with some fixtures, and verify that events appeared in a connected webhook.

 For a library to be tested by this tester, the library must provide a CLI interface that conforms to the contract enforced by the tester: